bit-man14/vending/README.md

 ## Plans for the future

-File interpreter to read all usefull data from machine logs.
+File interpreter to read all useful data from machine logs.
 So far, the file center is just a web file storage.

 ## Contact
 [Tomasz Kalwasiński](mailto:tomasz.kski@gmail.com)